nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The following features were relatively hard to implement:
 1. JavaFX Charts are a part of the JavaFX library which we had to learn how to use from scratch.
 However, it was an essential part of our goals for the application.
-    * It was not easy to customise the chart styles (such as the colour scheme) to fit with the overall design of the application.
+    * It was not easy to customize the chart styles (such as the colour scheme) to fit with the overall design of the application.
-    * Many things about the format of the charts were difficult to customise, such as the direction and layout of axis labels.
+    * Many things about the format of the charts were difficult to customize, such as the direction and layout of axis labels.

 1. Aliases were deceptively hard to implement, and took more time than expected.
     * Even though Jonas implemented an alias feature for his iP, the implementation had to be completely different since the parser was using a completely different design.